Spiolet/tutorials/cses sum of two values tutorial.md

 ```
 # Solution 1, nested for loops
 ## Logic
-Here, we have 2 solutions, one using nested loops, and the other using a while loop.
+Here, we have 3 solutions, one using nested loops and enumeration, another using a while loop and brute force, and the last one using .

 ## Code